 Do I need headphones, earbuds or a webcam?

-Bluetooth options are most helpful to remove any cables connecting you to your device and you can move around more freely.
+Bluetooth options are most helpful to remove any cables connecting you to your device so you can move around more freely.

 How should I plan my meals?